 “The victory, we can only achieve with guarding and guarding”

-Documents and stories are being processed about the Swedish environmental movement.
-The resistance to nuclear fuel disposal at the mountain Kynnefjäll lasted almost 20 years and became a viable popular movement.
-The story of ”Save Kynnefjäll” is discussed in particular.
+Documents and stories were being processed about the Swedish environmental movement in a multi layered installation at Gerlesborgsskolan, a preparatory art school.
+The story of ”Save Kynnefjäll” was represented in particular.
+The resistance of the nuclear fuel disposal at the nearby mountain Kynnefjäll lasted almost 20 years and became a viable popular movement.

 Graphic design in collaboration with Kristoffer Larberg.